mizan-rh/quiz-app/README.md

-what I have done:
-route changes for admin and user. middleware recreated. dynamic dashboard added, (but not seamlessly works) email verification disable. prisma schema changed. p.s.
-I will work on it in home.
+## ✅ What I Have Done

+- Route changes for admin and candidate user roles
+- Middleware recreated for auth + role-based access control
+- Dynamic dashboard redirect based on user role (admin/candidate)
+- Email verification temporarily disabled
+- Prisma schema updated with `Role` enum and relation
+- Post-login redirection logic partially working (needs refinement)
+- P.S.
+I will continue working on it at home